 The Internet is comparing Johnny Weir to Stanley Tucci’s Crayola-colored Hunger Games character, Ceasar Flickerman.

 In response, the professional figure skater turned Olympic commentator posted a video clip of Flickerman on Twitter captioned, “I get it.
 Mommy loves it.”
-Brilliance.
+Talk about a good sport.

 Weir’s personal style—an electric, genderless mashup of Liberace frilliness, ’80s power suiting, teen Goth, fetish, and New Romantic—is defiantly oddball, but always supremely polished.

 “It’s Liberace meets Prince with a hefty dusting of glitter,” contends New York City–based fine jewelry writer and editor Kareem Rashed, adding, “It’s refreshing to see that kind of individuality and genuine love of style on something as conventional and widely broadcast as the Olympics.”